 Credit Scores and Loan Approval

 First off, let’s explore the big role credit scores play in loan approval.
 When you apply for a loan, whether it’s a home mortgage, a car loan, or a personal loan, the lender will most likely request your credit score from one or more of the credit bureaus.
 A high credit score indicates that you’ve been responsible with credit in the past, thus meaning that you are a lower risk borrower.
 This could potentially lead to loan approval with favorable terms.
-Furthermore, a lower score can make securing a loan more challenging.
+A lower score can make securing a loan more challenging.

 Credit Scores and Interest Rates